At an elevation of 935 ft. overlooking the Pioneer Valley, the Summit House

-The historic Summit House in J. A. Skinner State Park in Hadley will resonate with live local music on five Thursday evenings this a glorious mountaintop sunset at intermission!
+The historic Summit House in J. A. Skinner State Park in Hadley will resonate with live local music, rain or shine, on five Thursday evenings this summer!
+And, audience members can enjoy a glorious mountaintop sunset at intermission!

 Admission: $10 per person.
-Advance tickets on sale beginning June 1 at four locations listed below, cash or check only.
-Additional "Porch Tickets" available at gate day of show (please see below).
+Advance tickets on sale beginning

+June 1 at four locations listed below, cash or check only.
+Additional

+"Porch Tickets" available at gate day of show (please see below).